Isac Lidberg: Hammarby IF

 Lidberg started out his football career with local side Hägerstens SK, but moved to Hammarby Sjöstad and began to play for Hammarby IF as an eleven-year-old.
 Advancing through the youth teams, Lidberg played his first game for Hammarby's under 21-team against GIF Sundsvall 2014 as a substitute, and scored a 2–1 goal within a minute.
-In March 2015, Hammarby offered him a 3-year-long senior contract, which he signed.
+In March 2015, Hammarby offered him a 3-year senior contract, which he signed.